-I received my PhD from the University of Leicester in 2003 and have taught on the English programme at Loughborough University since 2004.
-I convene the Modern and Contemporary Literature and Culture Research Group and I am the Student Placement Coordinator for English.
+I received my PhD from the University of Leicester in 2003 and have taught on the English programme at Loughborough University since 2004, with my position being made permanent in 2009.
+I co-convene the Cultural Currents (1870-1930) Research Group and I am the Placement Coordinator for English, Drama, and Publishing.

 My research interests are in Victorian literature and culture, particularly popular fiction, women’s writing, nineteenth century gender and sexuality, and theories of canonisation and literary value.

-I convene the second year modules ‘Victorian Literature’ and ‘New Woman Writing’.
-I also convene the Part C option module ‘Neo-Victorianism’.
+I have taught extensively across the English programme at Loughborough.
+Currently, I convene the second-year module ‘Victorian Literature’ and co-teach the Part C option module ‘Radicals and Reactionaries’ (with Dr Sarah Parker).
+I also co-convene (with Dr Claire O’Callaghan) the Part C option module ‘Neo-Victorianism’.
 I contribute lectures to the compulsory first year modules ‘Narrative Forms and Fiction’ and ‘Writing in History’.
-On the MA I co-convene (with Dr Nick Freeman) ‘Icons and Iconoclasts’ and I contribute to ‘Resources for Advanced Research’ and ‘Research Mentorship’.
 I am a Fellow of the Higher Education Academy.

 My research is located within the literature and culture of the nineteenth century, with particular interests in the Victorian novel, popular genres (such as the sensation novel and crime fiction), New Woman writing, and Victorian publishing and periodicals.
 Within these areas my work has focused more specifically on gender and sexuality, constructions of literary value, processes of canon formation, and theories of genre.
 I have published widely on the Victorian popular novelist Mary Elizabeth Braddon and my forthcoming monograph examines Braddon's fiction in the light of marginalisation and the Victorian popular woman writer.
 Drawing on strands of feminist critical thought and the theories of Pierre Bourdieu, I assess Braddon's complex positioning within mid and late Victorian literary culture.
 I am also completing a project on the novelist and journalist, Geraldine Jewsbury, and editing two special issues of the journal Women’s Writing.
 The issues are based on papers delivered at an international conference I organised in 2015, ‘Sensational Influences: Mary Elizabeth Braddon’s Literary Legacies’.
 In January 2016, I won a Curran Fellowship, funded by the Research Society for Victorian Periodicals (RSVP), to support my archival work on Jewsbury.
 I was also awarded a British Academy / Leverhulme Small Research Grant to support my Mary Elizabeth Braddon Centenary Project.

-I am currently supervising PhD theses on fantasies of isolation and escape in New Woman Writing, Victorian stage adaptations of Oliver Twist, Charles Dickens’s representations of memory, the Victorian and Neo-Victorian detective, and Victorian women writers’ relationships with their male publishers.
-I have examined PhDs at the University of Warwick, the University of Hull, and the University of Sheffield.
+I have recently supervised PhD theses to completion on the New Woman and Victorian stage adaptations of Oliver Twist.
+Current PhD students are working on Charles Dickens’s representations of memory, Victorian women writers’ relationships with their male publishers, and the influence of Dickens in the work of Marie Corelli.
+I have examined PhDs at the University of Warwick, the University of Hull, the University of Sheffield, and the University of Buckingham.

-I welcome proposals in any area of Victorian literature and culture, but particularly projects involving sensation fiction, Mary Elizabeth Braddon, popular Victorian women’s writing, and gender and Victorian publishing/authorship.
+I welcome proposals in any area of Victorian literature and culture, but particularly projects involving sensation fiction, Mary Elizabeth Braddon, popular Victorian women’s writing, New Woman Writing, Neo-Victorianism, and gender and Victorian publishing/authorship.